BLCM/OpenBLCMM/README.md

 ### Immediate (would like to get done before public release)

+- Figure out a Windows installer (associate `.blcm` extension?)
 - AoDK support (both in OpenBLCMM itself and OE)
-- Rewrite launcher w/ GPL version
 - New-version notification in-app
-- Cut cruft from resources jar, recreate stuff that needs recreation, and pull all that into the main project instead of in a separate jar.
 - Don't include hotfix "name" in hotfix keys (or at least strip to alphanumeric)?
 - Memory monitor in main window?
 - About dialog improvements: